electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 - Coins moved on their own.
 User established it was hacking not fake ElectrumSV. `1`__ `2`__ `3`__
 - Coins moved on their own.
 Cause unknown. `1`__ `2`__ `3`__ `4`__ `5`__
 - Coins moved on their own.
-User downloaded fake software from a fake site using a bad link.
+User downloaded fake Electrum Core software from a fake site using a bad link.
 At the time of writing there are `69 known occurrences`__.
 - Coins were stolen because of some weird Electrum bug. `1`__
 - Additional coins were stolen because of fake recovery services. `1`__
 - Coins were stolen by clipboard malware that changes addresses. `1`__